sklav/lxc-pywizard/README.md

 - it creates a custom inittab file
 - it creates a config file for your lxc container
 - Added option to define filesystem of choice example ext3/ext4/xfs etc..
+- Added some basic error checking to lxc-pywizard as promised.

 Future Additions (wish list)
 ============================